olebole/irafdoc/doc/quadred.quadproc.rst

   made on a raw multi-readout image.
   </p>
   <p>
-  Comment lines beginning with the character <tt>'#'</tt> may be included.
-If a comment line preceding the bad regions contains the word <tt>"untrimmed"</tt> then the coordinate system refers to the original format of the images; i.e.  before trimming.
+  Comment lines beginning with the character <span style="font-family: monospace;">'#'</span> may be included.
+If a comment line preceding the bad regions contains the word <span style="font-family: monospace;">"untrimmed"</span> then the coordinate system refers to the original format of the images; i.e.  before trimming.
 If an image has been trimmed previously then the trim region specified in the image header is used to convert the coordinates in the bad pixel file to those of the trimmed image.
-If the file does not contain the word <tt>"untrimmed"</tt> then the coordinate system must match that of the image being corrected; i.e. untrimmed coordinates if the image has not been trimmed and trimmed coordinates if the image has been trimmed.
+If the file does not contain the word <span style="font-family: monospace;">"untrimmed"</span> then the coordinate system must match that of the image being corrected; i.e. untrimmed coordinates if the image has not been trimmed and trimmed coordinates if the image has been trimmed.
   Standard bad pixel files should always be specified in terms of the original